ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 \* Staging

-\* “Upstream recommends” is not a reason for deviation from SRU policy.
+\* "Upstream recommends" is not a reason for deviation from SRU policy.
 Upstreams vary tremendously in quality - ironically, most SRUs fix bugs that upstream introduced!

 \* Upstream sometimes fixes issues after the commit we cherry pick.
 Please do not blindly cherry-pick!

-\* “Let’s see what the SRU team thinks about this dubious sponsorship request” -> no thanks.
-We’re overburdened and expect sponsors to be gatekeepers.
+\* "Let's see what the SRU team thinks about this dubious sponsorship request" -> no thanks.
+We're overburdened and expect sponsors to be gatekeepers.
 Makes you look bad.
 Unless you really think something is subjectively either-way, in which case it should be flagged as such and the nuances presented in the SRU documentation.